 Side 1: This Wheels On Fire / Baby Don’t Do It / I Shall Be Released / King Harvest / Don’t You Tell Henry Side 2: Rocking Chair / Chest Fever / Jemima Surrender / Slipping And Sliding

-This material was also released by White Cover Folks (early Berkeley label) as LIVE BAND (# 1)
+This material was also released by White Cover Folks (early Berkeley label) as LIVE BAND (# 1) – this release has been reviewed in detail in this post

 “Various versions exist, at least three [I am actually aware of four] under two titles.
 All carry the number LS-1, also “Contraband LS1” and “Microgroove / A Jeff Charles Production LS-1” “